Creating Variables in C++

 Test your Knowledge

-How might we initialise a floating point variable called Armor?
+How might we initialize a floating point variable called Armor?

 Outputting Variables